REI Co-op Swiftland 5 Review

 Hydration System

 A 1.5L Hydrapak reservoir is included with this pack, though soft flasks also work.
 Our preference for this little pack stems from its intuitive functions and simple design.
-That said, we were remiss to find that the included Hydrapak doesn't have an easy-release valve where the hose connects to the bladder.
+That said, we were sorry to find the included Hydrapak doesn't have an easy-release valve where the hose connects to the bladder.
 While we can't imagine this feature adds much in the way of expenses, it makes refilling a bladder and hose management all the easier.

 As mentioned above, a zipper opening up across the top of the pack makes for easy access to the hydration compartment.
 Removing a hydration bladder from a small pouch or pocket with a tired mind and cold hands can be a struggle.
 This system starts on the pack's left side and continues across the top, coming to a close with a small opening for the hose over the right shoulder.
 While this restricts the ability to route the hydration hose along the left shoulder, we don't imagine that preference will polarize users.